 SQL Source Control 3.6 and later includes a beta version of the new Migrations V2 functionality.
-This is an improved version of the V1 migration script functionality first introduced in SQL Source Control 3.0, and works quite differently.
+This is an improved version of the V1 migration script functionality introduced in SQL Source Control 3.0, and works quite differently behind the scenes.

-Because Migrations V2 is still in beta, SQL Source Control still uses Migrations V1 by default.
+Because Migrations V2 is still in beta, SQL Source Control uses Migrations V1 by default.
 To enable Migrations V2, you need to enable it in the engine and comparison options.

 - Why migration scripts are useful

 - Disabling the Migrations V2 beta

 - How V2 migration scripts are used in deployment

 - Setting the location of the temporary database

 - Example: renaming a table without data loss

 - Example: writing a V2 migration script that affects objects not yet in the target database

 - Packaging V2 migration scripts for Deployment Manager